toniprada/wallapopy/README.md

 ## Using

 The motivation for this project was to enable research about reputation in the Sharing Economy.
-Because I needed lots of data, it includes not only a _client_ but also a _request builder_ which can be used together with [Scrapy](https://github.com/scrapy/scrapy).
+Because I needed lots of data, it includes not only a _client_ but also a _request builder_ which can be used together with Scrapy [(example)](https://github.com/toniprada/wallapop-users-scraper).

 ### Client